drshahizan/HPDP/2526/assignment/A2/bdm/kak ros/big_data.md

 ### Task 3.3 : Data Type Optimisation
-Thecolumns used in all 3 examples were assigned a much more efficient data type to reduce the memory usage, improve computation speed and to allow larger data to be processed within limited resources.
+The columns used in all 3 examples were assigned a much more efficient data type to reduce the memory usage, improve computation speed and to allow larger data to be processed within limited resources.

 **📚 Example 1: Airlines and Its Total Flights Operated**